stu-bell/singalong/README.md

 # TODO

 - offline usage with service worker
+- empty lines at the top of the screen should be large height
 - resizable window for lyrics - see drag.html - show and enable drag/resize on keyboard shortcut?
 - sync the start and end of lrc files with the start and end of the audio (ie remove lines before the audio start time, and after the audio end time)
 - in the sample _playlist.tsv downloaded, add 0 as the start time and the end as the duration of the track